It’s one of the rulings that makes cricket such a unique game and, in this article, I’m going to explain all about the follow-on.

 What is the Follow-On in Cricket?

-The follow on can only occur in a match where each team has two innings per side so we’re looking at test and first class cricket.
-If the side batting second doesn’t get within a certain amount of runs of their opponents’ first innings total, they can be asked by the opposition to follow on and play their second innings straight away.
+The follow-on can only occur in a match where each team has two innings per side so we’re looking at test and first class cricket.
+If the team batting second doesn’t get within a certain amount of runs of their opponents’ first innings total, they can be asked by the opposition to follow-on and play their second innings straight away.

-In test cricket, the minimum lead required to enforce the follow on is 200 runs.
-As an example, if Australia made 436 on first innings and Sri Lanka made 200 all out in reply, Australia would have the option to enforce the follow on and ask Sri Lanka to bat again.
+In test cricket, the minimum first innings lead required to enforce the follow on is 200 runs.
+As an example, if Australia made 436 on first innings and Sri Lanka made 200 all out in reply, Australia would have the option of enforcing the follow on and asking Sri Lanka to bat again.

-In first class matches lasting four days or less, the minimum lead needed for the follow on is reduced to 150.
+In first class matches lasting four days or less, the minimum first innings lead needed for the follow on is reduced to 150.

 The follow on is optional and teams do not have to enforce it.
 The decision is ultimately down to the captain although he or she will almost certainly consult with their fellow players and the coach.

 Once the decision is made, the skipper will notify the opposing captain and the match umpires.
 Having enforced the follow on, that decision cannot be reversed.

 Pros and Cons of the Follow On